I think we'll probably start with soundbites two and three and just go in order from there.

 I really appreciate that.

-Well, I've often said I'm glad you noticed that.
+Well, I've often said, I'm glad you noticed that.

-I've often said that I am the politest host in America in uh in this kind of a program, and I invite people to call.
+I've often said that I am the politest host in America in this kind of a program.

-And uh and I'm glad you noticed.
+And I'm glad you noticed.

 I appreciate it very much, Nancy.